Pseudo pronoun

 Pseudo pronoun is a word that under certain circumstances functions as a pronoun.
 For example, an English article "the" can function as a possessive pronoun: I had visited a small cafe today.
 The staff was friendly, with "the" playing the cohesive role of "its".

 French linguists use the term pseudo pronom for dummy pronouns, employed in situations where there is no underlying semantics, but the syntactic rules require use of a noun: il neige, "it snows".
 The term is also applied in French to neopronouns, like iel, introduced to provide gender neutrality (absent among French third-person pronouns), but not part of the official language as defined by Académie Française.

 French bibi

 A more complex example of a pseudo pronoun is bibi.
-Originally an argot word dating back to at least 1832, it references the speaker himself, as in et c'est bibi qui paie les pots cassés, "and it's me who pays the price".
+Originally an argot word dating back to at least 1832, it references the speaker himself in the third person, as in et c'est bibi qui paie les pots cassés, "and it's me who pays the price".